 The College strives to provide a safe and secure working environment for all employees.
 However, if a work related injury or illness occurs, the College shall provide appropriate medical treatment to the injured worker through its workers’ compensation program.

 The Office of Human Resources is responsible for administering the workers’ compensation program.
 Please report all work related injuries or illnesses to your supervisor and to the Office of Human Resources as soon as possible following the injury or illness.
 To get additional information on Workers’ Compensation click here, or to download the Accidental Injury or Occupational Disease Form, click here.

 Temporary Disability Insurance

 The College participates in the New Jersey Temporary Disability Insurance program available to employees who exhausted all accrued sick leave and are unable to work because of illness or injury unrelated to work.
 Additional information may be found here: https://lwd.state.nj.us/labor/tdi/tdiindex.html

 Benefits Coverage during a Leave of Absence

-If you are placed on a leave of absence, you must notify Human Resources prior to or immediately after the date your leave begins.
-For employees on an unpaid leave, the timing is critical if you want to maintain your benefits coverage.
+Please notify Human Resources prior to or immediately after the date your leave of absence begins.
 Click here to download additional information on Leave of Absences and Your Benefits.